wrpaape/red_black/README.md

 red_black_hmap_itor_init(RedBlackHMapItor *const restrict itor,
                          const RedBlackHMap *const restrict map);
 ```
-initialize a traversal `Itor` object to vist all keys of a container
+initialize a traversal `Itor` object to vist all keys of the container
 `RedBlackTreeItor`s may be initialized to traverse in ascending (`asc`, from "smallest" key to "largest")
 or descending (`desc`, from "largest" key to "smallest") fashion.
 Container mutations are not allowed throughout the useful lifespan of the `Itor`